vascogrilo/LDE/README.md

 Current Status
 -----------------

+ * New Interface.
+REPL like.
+One top area for displaying results and a box down to input one instruction.
+ * Apart from Interface improvements, it now supports a new syntax for evaluating the desired code.
+   * Provide additional conversion to the instruction, like this: yourinstruction :!: conversion.
+For example: List(12,22,55) :!: toD3BarChart
+   * Provide no aditional conversion and the toHtml default conversion is applied.
+ * I'll post later the available conversion option parameters.

  * Live code interpretation is enabled.
 Code is interpreted every 10sec for now.
  * Conversions are working.
 So far we have conversions for List,Seq,Map,Int and String.
  * Output is parsed and results identifiers are extracted and stored successfully.